AGCCS/AGCCS-CTRL22/circuit/README.md

 The schematics used in this project have been adopted from the [SmatEVSE project](https://github.com/SmartEVSE) with a number of modifications to

-- have an AVR uC from the ATMega series to be attart developers from the Arduino community
+- have an AVR uC from the ATMega series to be attract developers from the Arduino community
 - have an ESP32 for networked wireless communivations
-- enable/disable any of the three supply phase seperately
+- enable/disable any of the three supply phase seperately for improved load balaning
-- integrate power monitoring
+- integrate power monitoring for improved load balancing
-- layout with handsoldering in mind
+- layout with handsoldering in mind so we can build it on our own.

-The original adaption to our needs was developed and tested in course of a BA thesis and has been published in [this project](https://github.com/dreadnomad/FGCCS-Ctrl22).
-The present repository is strip down to the essentials, so you may want to inspect the original sources; in particular
-[the BA thesis](https://github.com/dreadnomad/FGCCS-Ctrl22/blob/master/doc/Bachelorarbeit_Pascal_Thurnherr.pdf)
-includes a convenient summary of the electrical specications given in IEC 62196, as relevant for this project.
+The original adaption to our requirements was developed and tested in course of a BA thesis at FAU/Erlangen and has been published in [this project](https://github.com/dreadnomad/FGCCS-Ctrl22).
+The present repository is strip down to the essentials, so you may want to inspect the original sources; in particular [the BA thesis](https://github.com/dreadnomad/FGCCS-Ctrl22/blob/master/doc/Bachelorarbeit_Pascal_Thurnherr.pdf) includes a convenient summary of the electrical specifications from CCS standard IEC-62196, as far as relevant for the project at hand.

 # Installing Firmware